Kent Jones (writer): The Daily Show

-Air America and Rachel Maddow Show
+Air America and The Rachel Maddow Show

 In 2004 Kent moved back to New York to become part of the launch of Air America Radio.
-He wrote for Unfiltered with Lizz Winstead, Chuck D and Rachel Maddow where he delivered the "Unfiltered News."
+He wrote for Unfiltered with Lizz Winstead, Chuck D and Rachel Maddow where he delivered the "Unfiltered News".
 He also wrote extensively for Morning Sedition where he performed several characters including Foreign Correspondent Angus McFarquhar, Bill from Harlem and, most frequently, Planet Bush Bureau Chief Lawton Smalls.
 After the cancellation of Morning Sedition in December 2005, Kent continued to write and perform on The Marc Maron Show until its cancellation in July 2006.
 He appeared on The Rachel Maddow Show, with daily Sports and "Kent Jones Now" segments and additional co-hosting, especially during her "Ask Dr. Maddow" and "Pet Story" segments.
-The Lawton Smalls character made "calls" to The Sam Seder Show and was on the Nov 7th 2006 live webcam election coverage with Rachel Maddow.
+The Lawton Smalls character made "calls" to The Sam Seder Show and was on the November 7, 2006 live webcam election coverage with Rachel Maddow.
 Jones left Air America on Friday, December 14, 2007, as a result of a "business decision" by the management.

 Jones became a regular contributor to The Rachel Maddow Show on MSNBC in September 2008.
 His regular segment "Just Enough" aired for several years during the last few minutes of the show and focused on pop culture news, before being quietly dropped.
 He now serves as a producer for the show, appearing occasionally on air as correspondent and in other segments.
 He also contributes humor pieces to the show's blog, The Maddowblog.

 The show and its entire staff won an Emmy award in 2011 for Outstanding news and discussion analysis.